danisss9/Xvirus/README.md

 ## Known Issues

 - The checkUpdate function can check for SDK/CLI updates but can't update it automatically
+- When loading or scanning files with the AI scanner, the TensorFlow library might print diagnostic information to the console.
+To suppress these messages, set the environment variable "TF_CPP_MIN_LOG_LEVEL" to "3" before starting the SDK/CLI.

 ## Get Started